Getting ahead of commercial dilapidations

 When a landlord is made aware that a tenant is exiting their tenancy, they will prepare a Schedule of Dilapidations.
 This is a document that lists any outstanding works needed to bring a property back into repair; this can include reinstatement, compliance and decoration work.
 The Schedule will often include suggested remedial works and in some cases, an estimate of the expected associated costs.

 Before any works are agreed to, it’s critical to refer back to the lease as this sets out the expectations of how a property will be treated during and at the end of a commercial tenancy.
-Even if a property was in a poor state at the start of a lease agreement, a tenant may have signed up to keeping it in repair which may mean investing significantly more than expected in exit costs.
+Even if a property was in a poor state at the start of a lease agreement, a tenant may have signed up to keep it in repair which may mean investing significantly more than expected in exit costs.

 The landlord perspective on Dilapidations